LanceMcCarthy/terraform-team-auth/actions/delete-token/README.md

 # Action: Terraform Delete Team Token

-This action deletes a Terraform Cloud Team Token.
+This deletes a previously generated Team Token, intended to be used in conjunction with [LanceMcCarthy/terraform-generate-team-token](https://github.com/LanceMcCarthy/terraform-generate-team-token), but can be used in isolation.

 ## Inputs